 Keep in mind that dogs will be dogs.
 “Even great dogs can go astray, especially when they’re adolescents,” Redenbach says.
 “Shelters are filled with dogs given up at 10 or 11 months, when dogs are teenagers and rowdy with no proper training.
 The biggest thing is to get them started right.”

-“I would hope the client would ask me for a recommendation,” says Dr. Erin Ringstrom, a veterinarian with East Atlanta Animal Clinic in Georgia.
+“I would hope the client would ask me for a recommendation,” says Dr. Erin Ringstrom, a veterinarian with East Atlanta Animal Clinic.
 When they do raise concerns, Ringstrom typically recommends trainers who use positive reinforcement.
 “Studies show that approach gets results,” she says.
 “Negative reinforcement just doesn’t work very well.”